1st executive to head to prison in doomed nuclear project - NewsBreak

 Marsh made $5 million in 2017, the year the utility abandoned the hopelessly behind-schedule project.
 His plea agreement requires $5 million in restitution, which has already been paid to a fund that provides help to pay electric bills of low income people.

-The actions by Marsh and other executives took more than and investors, authorities said in an filed against him and a second executive in 2020.
+The actions by Marsh and other executives took more than $1 billion from the pockets of ratepayers and investors, authorities said in an 87-page Securities and Exchange Commission lawsuit filed against him and a second executive in 2020.

 SCANA and its subsidiary, South Carolina Electric & Gas, were destroyed by the debt and poor management and were bought out by Dominion Energy of Virginia in 2019.
 State-owned utility Santee Cooper, which had a 45% stake in the project, ended up saddled with $4 billion in debt even though SCANA controlled management of the project.